PrestonKnopp/language-gdscript/README.md

   - The editor will automatically try connecting when opening a gdscript project.
   - You can try reconnecting at any time by:
     - Going to Packages > Lang GDScript > Reconnect to Godot Editor Language Server
-    - Going to command palette and searching GDScript or Reconnect...
+    - Going to command palette and searching GDScript or Reconnect

 ### Q&A